 Now, I tell them they have to do each piece a certain number of times.
 For some reason, this seems easier to them, even if it might take longer in the end.
-Bria and Sophia just changed their violin teacher last week, and I like how their new teacher writes on the practice log how many times per day to play each piece.
+They just changed their violin teacher last week, and I like how their new teacher writes on the practice log how many times per day to play each piece.
 She has obviously figured out this trick, too.

 Now, when they are just beginning to learn a piece, you don’t really want to encourage your child to play it through five times when they can’t do it correctly.
 In those cases, focus on playing a particular measure or line a certain amount of times until they feel confident that they can play that section without mistakes, and then move on to the next section and do the same thing.

 5. Make practice fun.

 Even though practice is on my girls’ chore lists, and their allowance is tied to those very lists, I don’t want practice to seem like a chore.
 And I definitely DO make it seem like a chore for them most of the time.
 But sometimes I actually remember to make it fun—and when I do, I am always amazed by the results.